-12.3 mosaik.scenario - Classes related to the scenario creation class mosaik.scenario.World(sim_config, mosaik_config=None, debug=False)
+13.3 mosaik.scenario - Classes related to the scenario creation class mosaik.scenario.World(sim_config, mosaik_config=None, time_resolution=1.0, debug=False, cache=True, max_loop_iterations=100)

 This module provides the interface for users to create simulation scenarios for mosaik.

 The World holds all necessary data for the simulation and allows the user to start simulators.
 It provides a ModelFactory (and a ModelMock) via which the user can instantiate model instances (entities).
 The method World. run() finally starts the simulation.